Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 ## Data Augmentation in Epileptic Seizure Detection based on 3 Acceleration, Heart Rate and Temperature

-Epilepsy is a widespread disease characterized by repeated epileptic seizures, which can pose a serious risk to the individual’s safety and lead to life-threatening injuries.
-One approach to reduce this risk is by using automated seizure detection systems, which can alert caregivers or medical professionals to the occurrence of a seizure.
-State-of-the-art seizure detection systems, such as those based on Convolutional Neural Networks (CNN), rely on large amounts of data to train effectively.
-However, obtaining real-world seizure data is a costly and time-consuming process, and the duration of actual seizure activity during extended EEG recordings is typically quite short, often lasting only seconds or minutes.
+Epilepsy, characterized by recurrent seizures, poses a significant risk to the individual’s safety.
+To mitigate these risks, one approach is using automated seizure detection systems based on Convolutional Neural Networks (CNNs) which rely on large amounts of data to train effectively.
+However, real-world seizure data acquisition is challenging due to the short and infrequent nature of seizures, resulting in a data imbalance.
-As a result, the available dataset for training these systems is often highly imbalanced, with far more non-seizure data than seizure data.

 In this work, data augmentation techniques are utilized to increase the data available for the project and train the CNN for seizure